NicChr/cheapr/cran-comments.md

 * Checked and passed using rhub v2.0.0 in the following environments:

+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Test environments
 - R-hubv2 windows (R-devel)
 - R-hubv2 linux (R-devel)